Note: This issue is evolving. We will update this post as news comes out. This post was updated on March 3, 2021.

 What are the ingredients to the COVID-19 vaccines?

-What is known about cases of allergic reactions to COVID-19 vaccines?
+What is known about cases of allergic reactions to COVID-19 vaccines in the United States?

-Among the 21 reported cases, 17 occurred in people who have a history of allergies or allergic reactions.
-The 21 cases resulted from a first dose of the Pfizer/BioNTech vaccine, with 70% of the reactions occurring within 15 minutes after the vaccine was given.
-Each of the people who experienced anaphylaxis recovered or were discharged.
-None resulted in death.
+In most of the cases, anaphylaxis occurred in people who had a prior history of allergies or allergic reactions.
+Most of the reactions occurred within 15 minutes after the vaccine was given.
+No cases resulted in death.

-The National Institute of Allergy and Infectious Diseases (NIAID), CDC and the U.S. Food and Drug Administration (FDA) are working with vaccine manufacturers this year on research addressing severe allergies and COVID-19 vaccines.
+CDC, the National Institute of Allergy and Infectious Diseases (NIAID) and the U.S. Food and Drug Administration (FDA) are working with vaccine manufacturers to further research COVID-19 vaccines and severe allergies.

 How common is anaphylaxis to a vaccine?

 Anaphylaxis to vaccines are extremely rare.
-They can occur due to the presence of a particular ingredient or preservative, such as egg or gelatin, however, the amount is so tiny that it is unlikely to trigger a severe allergic reaction.
+They can occur due to the presence of a particular ingredient or preservative, such as egg or gelatin, however, for most people the amount is so tiny that it is unlikely to trigger a severe allergic reaction.

 Do the COVID-19 vaccines contain egg?